Oghuz Yabgu State: Etymology

 The etymology of the name "Oghuz" is unclear.
 It was discussed many times in historical and philological literature.
 The term probably means "tribes", or the "tribal union", and then could turn into a collective ethnic name.

+By the 10th century, Islamic sources were calling them Muslim Turkmens, as opposed to those of Tengrist or Buddhist religion; and by the 12th century this term was adopted into Byzantine usage, as the Oghuzes were overwhelmingly Muslim.
+The name "Oghuz" fell out of use by 13th century.

-The original Oghuz areas were the south-eastern regions of Central Asia.
+The original Oghuz areas were the southeastern regions of Central Asia.
 The beginning of the early Oghuz group formation is linked to the Western Zhetysu (often known, in Russian and other European languages, as Semirechye).

 History

 Early history

-The first reference of the Oghuz State is by the Arab geographer Yaqubi, who mentioned the Oghuz's wars against the Toquz Oghuz, Kimeks, and Karluks; another geographer, Ibn al-Faqih, reported that the Oghuzes along with the Kimeks and Toguz Oghuzes were the "kings" (malik), and were revered among the Turks.
+The first reference to the Oghuz State is by the Arab geographer Yaqubi, who mentioned the Oghuz's wars against the Toquz Oghuz, Kimeks, and Karluks; another geographer, Ibn al-Faqih, reported that the Oghuzes along with the Kimeks and Toguz Oghuzes were the "kings" (malik), and were revered among the Turks.
 In Zhetysu the old Oghuz capital was Guziya.